Ami3466/n8n-nodes-flowengine/README.md

 **Configuration:**
 - **Provider**: Select a specific AI provider or "All Providers" to see all available models
-- **Model**: Choose from dynamically loaded models based on your LiteLLM configuration
+- **Model**: Choose from dynamically loaded models based on your configuration
 - **Options**:
   - Temperature (0-2): Controls randomness in responses
   - Max Tokens: Maximum length of generated responses